TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Power Systems - Experimental Analysis.md

 - The system shall be able to supply 1.25 W to the ESP32 and 0.7095 W to the ESP8266 for the receiever system to acheive full functionality.

 #### Expected Result(s):
-- The team expects the actual total wattage to be lower than 19.5 W for the servo motors and camera and 1.96 W for the ESP32 and ESP8266 proposed in detail design.
+- The team expects the actual total wattage to be lower than 19.5 W for the servo motors and camera and lower than the 1.96 W for the ESP32 receiver and ESP8266 Wi-Fi module that were proposed in detail design.
 This is due to designing the Power systems for the max ratings in the worst case scenario to ensure that the systems would not be out of specification.
-This was done, because the team was not sure of what the actual load would be during the design process, and the cost difference of reducing the system's power output to the exact specification would be minimal.
+This was done, because the team was not sure of what the actual load would be during the design process, and the cost difference of reducing the system's power output to the exact specification would be minimal while increasing the risk of functionality limitations in edge cases.

 ## Experimental Procedure
 <!-- Description of what you did ideally in steps -->